SystemsApproach/sdn/switch.rst

 or a P4 extern to count packets)?
 Do I want the P4 program I develop to be public on GitHub?

-As for that forwarding program (which we’ve been generically referring to as ``forward.p4``), an interesting tangible example is a program that faithfully implements all the features that a conventional L2/L3 switch supports.
+As for that forwarding program (which we've been generically referring to as ``forward.p4``), an interesting tangible example is a program that faithfully implements all the features that a conventional L2/L3 switch supports.
 Let’s call that program ``switch.p4``.\ [#]_ Strangely